-Isfield Place is a large three-storey house, incorporating part of the 16th-century mansion of the Shurley family.
+Isfield Place is a large, irregular-shaped, three-storey house, incorporating part of the 16th-century mansion of the Shurley family.

 The main portion is early-17th-century with a 19th-century wing on the north east.
 It is built of red brick with a tiled roof, stone eaves, cornices and casement windows with stone mullions and small square panes.

 Ground floor windows have obtusely pointed heads.
 Its principal elevation now faces north over the forecourt but it is likely that the mansion originally faced west.
 The relic moat arm to the south-east of the present house (and possibly the two shorter rectangular stretches of water ten metres to the north and north-east of the house, adjacent to the stable) indicate that the 16th-century house was at least partly moated.

-A magnificent brick porch with flagstone floor, stone arch and heavy timber double door is the main entrance to the house.
+A magnificent brick porch with flagstone floor, stone arch and heavy timber double doors leads to: